 It is produced with the tenants on the Tenant Participation Working Group.

 The newsletter gives up-to-date information and news relevant to our tenants.
-It is also produced in CD form for tenants with sensory impairments or other difficulties with reading.
-Please contact us if you want a copy of the newsletter on CD.
 We can also produce copies of the newsletter in community languages.
 To request this, you can contact the Tenant Participation Team.

 The Tenant Participation Working Group is made up of tenants, Councillors and members of housing staff.
 It was originally set up to produce the Tenant Participation Strategy, and it is now reviewing and monitoring the strategy and tenant participation movement.
 It meets on average six times a year.

 We are committed to providing free training for tenants and tenants' associations on a wide range of issues.
 It is delivered by the Tenant Participation Team or by independent consultants.
 Topics might include:

 - disability awareness